f00f-nyc/cityhall/README.md

 see HEROKU.txt.
 Everything else in the guide, including GETTING.STARTED.txt still applies.

+You are currently on the Heroku branch of City Hall.
+This branch is specially made so that you can easily deploy to Heroku, for more information on that, see HEROKU.txt.
+Everything else in the guide, including GETTING.STARTED.txt still applies.

 The intention is for this to be an Enterprise Settings Server, to allow users to use this instead of keeping such settings in files or purpose-made tables.
 City Hall is meant to be entirely behind the firewall and speaks REST to its